A 10-Step Playbook for New PE-Backed CFOs

 Step 4: Invest in the right talent.
 After, or concurrent to, investing in the right systems, a CFO must also invest in a team that can guide and navigate those systems — quality financial technology experts are always in short supply.
 Beyond that, a CFO must assess broader financial team needs.
 Every team should be well-rounded, with expertise in FP&A, accounting, corporate development/M&A integration, procurement, and business applications.

 This step is harder and more strategic than it sounds.
-According to Sean Saunders, CFO at National Fire & Safety, “Building the right team is more than just hiring for key openings, it’s stepping back to see if the finance and accounting departments have the right structure and skillsets to scale the business for its next leg of growth, particularly when M&A is part of the plan.
+According to one CFO, “Building the right team is more than just hiring for key openings, it’s stepping back to see if the finance and accounting departments have the right structure and skillsets to scale the business for its next leg of growth, particularly when M&A is part of the plan.
 It is the new CFO’s responsibility not only to identify talent but to cultivate it, ensuring the organization is well-prepared for an ever-evolving business climate.”

 Step 5: Revisit reporting.
 After getting the appropriate tech stack and personnel, new CFOs must tackle reporting inertia.
 Too many finance departments measure against outdated investment theses.
 As a result, the reports provided to sponsors and management don’t align with the right KPIs, and finance is fielding too many burdensome requests for ad-hoc reports.
 CFOs can get in front of those issues by revisiting the investment thesis with sponsors and identifying the KPI and reporting cadence needs.
 Doing this will also ensure finance converts granular data into the high-level insights management and sponsors need to make informed decisions.